FlurinBruehwiler/Joa/README.md

 - Create documentation
 - Create landing page
 - Create more default plugins
-- Imlement a way to specify a Github repository as a plugin source and add automatic updates
+- Implement a way to specify a Github repository as a plugin source and add automatic updates
 - Create release process
 - Implement settings ui